Condensed PMP Knowledge Map for Exam Day

 - Control Resources (Monitoring) = physical resources; Manage Team (Executing) = people.

-- Team-building most efffective for relationship issues.
+- Team-building most effective for relationship issues.

 - Communications